Skip to main content

 unsafe_get

-Get a reference to an element of self without checking index bounds.
+Gets a reference to an element without bounds checking.

 Args:

-• idx (Int): The index of the element to get.
+• idx (I): The index of the element to get.
+Must be non-negative and in bounds.
+Using an invalid index will cause undefined behavior.

 Returns: